Low-pass filter: Electronic low-pass filters

-First order
+First-order passive

 RC filter

 One simple low-pass filter circuit consists of a resistor in series with a load, and a capacitor in parallel with the load.
 The capacitor exhibits reactance, and blocks low-frequency signals, forcing them through the load instead.
-At higher frequencies the reactance drops, and the capacitor effectively functions as a short circuit.
+At higher frequencies, the reactance drops, and the capacitor effectively functions as a short circuit.
 The combination of resistance and capacitance gives the time constant of the filter $\tau \;=\; RC$ (represented by the Greek letter tau).
 The break frequency, also called the turnover frequency, corner frequency, or cutoff frequency (in hertz), is determined by the time constant:

 or equivalently (in radians per second):

 This circuit may be understood by considering the time the capacitor needs to charge or discharge through the resistor: